U.S. flag

 Disease or Syndrome

-Paget disease is a metabolic bone disease characterized by focal abnormalities of increased bone turnover affecting one or more sites throughout the skeleton, primarily the axial skeleton.
+Paget disease (PDB) is a metabolic bone disease characterized by focal abnormalities of increased bone turnover affecting one or more sites throughout the skeleton, primarily the axial skeleton.
 Bone lesions in this disorder show evidence of increased osteoclastic bone resorption and disorganized bone structure.
 See reviews by Ralston et al. (2008) and Ralston and Albagha (2014).
 For a discussion of genetic heterogeneity of Paget disease of bone, see 167250.

 Neurodevelopmental disorder with microcephaly, seizures, and cortical atrophy